 Algorithm Overview

-Loop’s algorithm for adjusting insulin delivery is oriented around making a blood glucose prediction.
-Every five minutes, triggered by new blood glucose data, it generates a new prediction.
+The Loop algorithm for adjusting insulin delivery is oriented around making a glucose prediction and modifying delivery to bring that prediction within target range without going below the Glucose Safety Limit.
+Every five minutes, triggered by new glucose data, it generates a new prediction.
 Both bolus recommendations and temporary basal rate adjustments are set based on this prediction.

 Algorithm Terminology¶

-This graph and legend illustrates terms commonly used in discussing Loop's algorithm, and shows them in the context of historical and forecasted blood glucose in style similar to the status screen of Loop.
+This graph and legend illustrates terms commonly used in discussing Loop's algorithm, and shows them in the context of historical and predicted glucose in style similar to the status screen of Loop.

 Correction minimum | The lower or minimum value of the user’s correction range, which is 90 mg/dL in the figure. |